LIKE VIEWING A LIVE POEM, UNFOLDING IN SEASON-TIME

 Watching them is like viewing a live poem, unfolding in season-time.

 Out one window I watch my burr oak and cedar elm kelly up.
-Out another is the mountain laurel which last year sheltered two broods of baby cardinals, and last week I saw a mama cardinal return to the nest.
-And out the north window I am keeping an eye on my redbud, which still has not bloomed.
-But out the south window my dad’s redbud has.
+Out another is the mountain laurel which last year sheltered two broods of baby cardinals (Last week I saw a mama cardinal return to the nest!).
+Out the north window, I am keeping an eye on my redbud, which still has not bloomed – but out the south window, my dad’s redbud has.
 It’s barely purple.

 My mom believed the Lord sent her redbud trees as a confirmation of His goodness.
 So when the house next door came available two years ago and its redbud was in bloom, I knew it was a sign that my dad should move.
 It was his first move in forty-seven years.